willwish/ws-global-property/README.md

 ============

 ## Description
 This is an element providing global space to store variable.
-It's developed to store the variable used across pages while using [app-router](https://github.com/erikringsmuth/app-router)
+It's developed to store the variable used across pages in [app-router](https://github.com/erikringsmuth/app-router)

 ## Bind global property